 Panquemado (or Panquemao)

 Panquemado is another traditional Easter food that is quite delicious.
 Translated as burnt bread, the sugary cake is aromatic and a must-have.

 Easter cannot be complete without sampling Mona de Pascua cake.
 The traditional cake looks like a huge doughnut topped with boiled eggs.
 And, recent versions have the cake decorated with chocolate eggs, almonds, chocolate glaze and more.
 The festive specialty can be found in the local bakeries.

 Bacalao al pil pil

-Try this yummy cod dish that is prepared with olive oil, chilli peppers, and garlic.
+Try this yummy cod dish that is prepared with olive oil, chili peppers, and garlic.

-Pestiños are pastries which are prepped with sesame and honey and taste delicious.
+Pestiños are pastries that are prepped with sesame and honey and taste delicious.
 These are quite popular in Alicante and taste like crunchy fritters.

 Get ready to have a gala festive-time with your friends and family over a hearty feast.
 Plan your trip to Alicante and have a wonderful Easter.